Packing List

 1. Forget that you’re packing for a year.
 Instead pack for a week.
 Then plan to wash and re-wear.

 2. Even if you’re traveling to cold weather locations, leave the bulky gear at home and plan for layers.
-Theresa’s combination of an Under Armor long sleeve shirt, Patagonia base layer, REI fleece, and REI rain jacket pack ups rather small but has already proven to keep her warm in temperatures in the teens.
+Theresa’s combination of a Patagonia base layer, an REI fleece, and an REI rain jacket packed up rather small but kept her warm in temperatures in the teens.
 (And she can somehow manage to be cold when it’s 80 degrees out, so this is saying something.)

 3. Remember that you can buy some things on the road…and probably for cheaper than you can buy them in the U.S. The exceptions here might by shoes and clothing for those on either extreme of the size scale.